Gumichan01/lunatix/README.md

 ## Installation ##
 ### On Windows ###

-You can use the makefile to generate an executable file to launch the program.
-You can also import a new project using the XML file provided in the directory into your IDE (Well, it works on CodeBlocks).
+Import a new project using the XML file provided in the directory into your IDE (Well, it works on CodeBlocks).
 You need to install Lua 5.1 to compile the Lua script.
-The static and shared files (.lib, .a, .dll for win32 version) required to compile with SDL2 are provided.
+The static and shared files (.lib, .a, .dll for win32 version) required to compile with SDL2 and Lua are provided.

+Warning:

+ It is possible the engine does not compile with Visual C+.+

 ### On Linux system ###

  Requirements:
  - SDL 2.0.3 at least
  - Lua 5.1
- - OpenGL 2.1 at least
+ - OpenGL 3.1 at least

 ### Warning/Information ###